geomagpy/MARTAS/README.md

         pip install geomagpy

-Then install all other modules and their dependencies
+Install all other modules and their dependencies

         pip install martas

+Configure the system to your needs using "sudo raspi-config" or the graphical interface.
+The following options are necessary (n) or recommended (r):

+        (n): Interface options - Serial console = NO , Serial port = YES
+        (r): Interface options - ssh = YES
+        (r): Interface options - i2c = YES, (n) if you are planning to use I2C sesnors (r): Localization - timezon - UTC

 Create a bufferdircetory